evansbenj/vizcacha_transcriptomes/preparing_for_NCBI.md

 For genome assemblies, NSBI only will take assembled bits that are greater than 200bp.

 I got this script off of the internet (removessmall.pl).
-I think the command line is something like ./removessmall.pl 200 fasta.in > fasta_filtered.out
+I think the command line is something like perl ./removessmall.pl 200 fasta.in > fasta_filtered.out

 ```perl
 ## removesmalls.pl